H2Excellence European Hydrogen Academy

 Before the Academy:

-• Share the Academy Info Pack (agenda, learning outcomes, invitation letter) with your Erasmus+/Human Resources contact.
+- Share the Info Pack with your Erasmus+/HR contact.

-• Sign a Learning Agreement (students/learners) or a Staff Mobility Agreement (staff).
+- Sign your Learning Agreement (learners) or Staff Mobility Agreement – Training (staff).

 Key Reminder